Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

 ## Why you should know this?

-Experimenting weith real time data is expands your skills into new areas.
+Experimenting with real-time data is expands your skills into new areas.

 <!-- > -->